 Making for a nearby pasture where they could shelter behind the livestock, bullets began to kick at their feet before they could reach the herd.
 Continuing to dash across the field toward timber, Impyn was shot dead.
 When Gardner had almost reached the timber, a bullet tore through his left leg and he went down.
 At almost the same time he saw Bogart fall, waving weakly for him to go on.

-Within ten minutes after the break prison launches carrying guards scoured the beaches and confiscated every boat on the shoreline.
-As Gardner hid in the timber darkness came and went and at daybreak he was still at liberty.
+Within ten minutes after the break, the prison sent guards to scour the beaches and confiscate every boat on the shoreline.
+As Gardner hid in the timber darkness came and went and at daybreak, he was still at liberty.

 Warden Maloney believed there was no way that Gardner could have escaped the island, but as two more days passed, and not a single trace of the Gardner could be found, he began to think differently.

 Two more weeks passed and the authorities had to admit the Gardner had probably gotten off the Island.
+Newspapers called him the “Smiling Bandit“, along with the “King of the Escape Artists“.
 Nothing more was heard from Gardner until November 3, 1921, when a lone bandit held up the Southern Pacific train at Maricopa, Arizona.
 Though nothing was taken, the mail clerk thought it was Gardner.

 This time there would be no escape.
 Another twenty-five years were added to Gardner’s sentence and he was taken to Leavenworth (Kansas) Federal Penitentiary but was later moved to the Atlanta Federal Prison.
 While there he attempted yet another escape, but this one was unsuccessful and he paid for it with twenty months in solitary confinement.

-Gardner made several futile appeals for clemency, but was not released until 1939.
-He ended his own life in a small hotel room in San Francisco, explaining that men who served more than five years in prison were doomed and that he was old and tired.
+Gardner made several appeals for clemency but was not released until 1938.
+In 1939, Gardner published his autobiography “Hellcatraz“.
+In January the next year he ended his own life in a small hotel room in San Francisco, explaining that men who served more than five years in prison were doomed and that he was old and tired.

 Thus ended a criminal career and somewhere, an estimated $250,000 of his loot still remains hidden.
-Gardner had neither the time nor the opportunity to spend his ill gotten wealth, nor partners to share it with.
+Gardner had neither the time nor the opportunity to spend his ill-gotten wealth, nor partners to share it with.
+History remembers him as the last Great American Train Robber.

 Legend has it that he hid some $16,000 in gold coins in the cone of an extinct volcano near Flagstaff, Arizona before he was captured during a train robbery in 1921.
 But, where is the rest?
 California?
 Washington?
 Or somewhere in between?